 Eligible applicants include:

-• Promote effective strategies by law enforcement to identify and reduce risk of harm for youth with MI or CMISA
+- Promote strategies by law enforcement to identify and reduce risk of harm to youth with MHDs or MHSUDs

-• Promote effective strategies to expand the use of mental health courts, including use of pretrial services and related treatment programs for justice-involved youth
+- Promote strategies to expand the use of mental health courts, including use of pretrial services and related treatment programs for justice-involved youth

-• When appropriate, use validated assessment tools to target justice-involved youth with a moderate or high risk of recidivism and a need for treatment services
+- Use validated assessment tools when appropriate to target justice-involved youth with a moderate or high risk of recidivism and a need for treatment services

 Geographic Coverage